 The Beta Israel in Ethiopia tended to live in scattered villages located on hilltops near streams.
 It was women’s job to haul water to their homes in earthenware jugs strapped to their backs.
 Women were in charge of the domestic sphere, baking the basic bread (enjera) on an open hearth, which they also stoked to gain warmth.
 They prepared the stew (wat), commonly made of lentils and chicken or meat, to go with the enjera.
-The meal was often accompanied by a type of home brew (talla) made of hops, other grains and water fermented in pot containers made by women.
+The meal was often accompanied by a type of home brew (talla) made of hops, other grains, and water and fermented in containers made by women.
 Food was stored in baskets made of rushes from local plants, dried in the sun and twisted into coils.
 Women spent time weaving these brightly colored baskets, which could also be used to serve food, if the basket was flat-topped.
 Preparation of coffee was also the province of women, who washed and roasted the raw coffee beans before grinding them manually in a mortar.
 They brewed the coffee in a pot over the fire and served it in small cups to guests, primarily females, who dropped in to drink coffee and exchange gossip.